 An existential size quantifier brings an unknown size into scope within a type.
 This can be used to encode constraints for statically unknowable array sizes.

 3.3 Declarations

-A Futhark file or module consists of a sequence of declarations.
+A Futhark module consists of a sequence of declarations.
+Files are also modules.
 Each declaration is processed in order, and a declaration can only refer to names bound by preceding declarations.